violapterin/dotfiles/notes/∂_Towards_a_Plain-Text-Oriented_Workflow.md

 ## Need for Better Workflow

-Recently I have gradually reconized the dire need of devising a consistent way I save, supplement, and revise my work, especially as material had assimilated so much over the undergraduate years.
+Recently I have recognized the dire need of devising a consistent way I save, supplement, and revise my work, especially as material had assimilated so much over the undergraduate years.
+They include notes or solved problems on science or mathematics classes or books, as well as all my non-technical, and, of course, coding projects for either scholastic purpose or for fun, and my music compositions so dear to me.

-The reasons are numerous.
+With such need, the reasons are numerous to support a plain-text oreinted workflow.

+* **Version control**.
 Indeed, it is painful to back things up to and fro across several USBs and guessing from last-modified date which is new.
+This is however easy with Git.

-It is equally annoying to wait so long for Word to open, to paste between Word documents, to convert to PDF.
+* **Concise storage**.
+Because bloat in the Doc/Docx format, initialization of Word is slow, and Word works while occupying a lot of system resource.

-I am thus resolved to come up with a convenient way to manage those notes or solved problems on science or mathematics classes or books, as well as all my non-technical, and, of course, coding projects for either scholastic purpose or for fun, and my music compositions so dear to me.
+* **Easier command line manoeuvres**.
+Since plain text format is easy to access, command line tools exist that help conversion or manipulation of them.

-For one thing, I have the intention that the workflow which I am to design will remain valid for ten or twenty years.
+I have the intention that the workflow which I am to design will remain valid, or at least still compatible, for many years to come.
 Therefore I have carefully chosen the tools that have long lasted, widely used, actively maintained, and free.
-Then I suppose they likely to last as long, or at least still compatible, as the modern computer technology.
 These tools are Bash, Git, Vim, Make, LaTeX, XeLaTeX, Markdown, LilyPond.

 # Plain Text and Version Control